wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/power-bi-embedded-content/includes/other-content-types.md

 There's also the `settings` property, which is optional.
 You can pass an object of type `IPaginatedReportSettings` to specify information about the appearance of the report's parameter panel.
 Your app can enable and expand open the panel.

-To set paginted report parameters, pass them in the embed URL.
+To set paginated report parameters, pass them in the embed URL.
 However, it's not possible to set multi-parameter values.
 For more information, see [Pass a report parameter in a URL for a paginated report in Power BI](/power-bi/paginated-reports/report-builder-url-pass-parameters/?azure-portal=true).

 For a complete description of embedding paginated reports, see [Embed a paginated report](/javascript/api/overview/powerbi/embed-paginated-report/?azure-portal=true).